 About Geoff Thompson

-Geoff Thompson lives in Coventry, West Midlands.
-He has written over forty books.
-Some of his work in the self-help genre has been published in 21 languages: he has appeared on the Sunday Times bestseller list, several times.
-His first book, Watch My Back, detailing his experiences working as a nightclub bouncer in Coventry for over a decade, hit the Sundays Times bestsellers list, was made into a stage play, adapted to a BAFTA nominated short film starring Ray Winstone, and a BIFA nominated motion picture for cinema.
+Geoff Thompson’s first book, Watch My Back, detailing his experiences working as a nightclub bouncer in Coventry for over a decade, hit the Sunday Times bestsellers list, was made into a stage play, adapted to a BAFTA nominated short film starring Ray Winstone, and a BIFA nominated motion picture for cinema.
 He has also written articles for national magazines and broadsheets, including The Times, Men’s Fitness (former columnist), GQ and FHM.

 Geoff Thompson is one of the world’s highest ranking (8th dan) martial arts teachers.
 The prestigious Black Belt Magazine USA polled him as the most influential martial artist in the world since Bruce Lee.